darktable-org/dtdocs/content/special-topics/program-invocation/darktable.md

 All parameters are optional.
 In most cases darktable should be started without any additional parameters, in which case darktable uses suitable defaults.

 `-d {all,cache,camctl,camsupport,control,dev,fswatch,input,lighttable,lua,masks,memory,nan,opencl,perf,pwstorage,print,sqlioporder,imageio,undo,signal}`
 : Enable debug output to the terminal.
-There are several subsystems of darktable and debugging of each of them can be activated separately.
-You can use this option multiple times if you want debugging output of more than one subsystem (e.g. `darktable -d opencl -d camctl`).
+There are several subsystems of darktable and each of them can be debugged separately.
+You can use this option multiple times if you want to debug more than one subsystem (e.g. `darktable -d opencl -d camctl`) or debug all of them at once (with `-d all`).
+Some debug options also provide more verbose output, which can be invoked with the additional option `-d verbose`.
+The verbose option must be explicitly provided, even when using `-d all`.

 `--d-signal <signal>`
 : If `-d signal` or `-d all` is specified, specify the signal to debug using this option.
 Specify `ALL` to debug all signals or specify signal using it's full name.
 Can be used multiple times.